The Attorney General's Identity Theft Unit has tools

 from opening credit accounts in the child's name.
 For more information on how to

-submit freeze requests to each of the three major credit reporting agencies, see
+submit freeze requests to each of the three major credit reporting agencies, see this press release.

 Review your credit